xinychen/transdim/README.md

 - **Sdata**: [Seattle freeway traffic speed data set](https://github.com/zhiyongc/Seattle-Loop-Data).
 - **Ndata**: [NYC taxi data set](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

-For model evaluation, we mask certain entries of the data as missing values and then perform imputation for these "missing" values.
+For model evaluation, we mask certain entries of the "observed" data as missing values and then perform imputation for these "missing" values.

 ### Model implementation